hydro-project/hydroflow/README.md

 The `src/main.rs` file is where the command-line arguments are parsed and the appropriate service is launched.
-It also contains the `Opts` struct, which uses the [clap](https://docs.rs/clap/latest/clap/) crate to specify the command-line arguments that are accepted by the template.
+It also contains the `Opts` struct, which uses the [clap](https://docs.rs/clap/latest/clap/) crate to specify the command-line arguments that are accepted by the application.
 It is possible to change the command-line arguments by modifying the `Opts` struct.
 Before launching the service, the `main` function binds to the specified address and prints out the address that was bound to.

 The `src/protocol` file contains the enum `Message`, which can include messages with very different structures.
 The `Message` must provide the `Serialize` and `Deserialize` traits, which are used by the [serde](https://docs.serde.rs/serde/) crate.
-In the template, the `Message` enum includes an `Echo` message that has a (`String`) payload and timestamp; it also includes `Heartbeat` and `HeartbeatAck` messages that carry no information other than their type.
+In the application, the `Message` enum includes an `Echo` message that has a (`String`) payload and timestamp; it also includes
+`Heartbeat` and `HeartbeatAck` messages that carry no information other than their type.
 (Messages are delivered with the sender address attached, so these empty message types can be useful.)